FNeal10/Etf-Stocks/README.md

 - 🔄 CI/CD pipeline builds Docker images and deploys the API to ACI
 - ⏰ Scheduled execution via GitHub Actions
 - 🔄 ADF pipeline transforms and upserts data into Azure SQL Database
-- 💾 Data persisted in ADLS Gen2 for audit and reprocessing

 ---